-Recap: unless you are the very first product in a brand-new category, building a slightly better product will not result in successfully capturing market share.
-If you're going to compete you can't simply be 10% better, or 25%; you must be at least 10 times better.
+Recap: unless you're the first product in a new category, building a slightly better product will not result in successfully capturing market share.
+If you're going to compete you can't simply be 10% better, or 25%; you must be 10 times better!

 What does 10x look like?

-If you're going to show up late to the party and compete with similar products in an already-established category you have to ensure your product is at least 10 times better than anything else on the market.
+If you're going to show up late to the party and compete with similar products in an pre-established category you must ensure your product is at least 10 times better than anything else on the market.

 "But it's a multi-billion-dollar industry, even if we only capture 1% we will be successful!"

 This is another common misconception among budding entrepreneurs as capturing that 1% market share is almost always incredibly difficult and costly.
-Your business will almost surely bleed cash until it eventually dies.
+Your business will simply bleed cash until it eventually dies.

 Become a leader by thinking outside the box

 Spotify is a great example of how to become a category leader.
 Rather than building a less expensive or more thorough catalog of downloadable digital music to compete with Apple’s iTunes, they developed the world's first cloud-based music streaming service – a new category in which they could be first.